What equipment do I need to start CrossFit in a garage gym?

 Question: What is a good CF at home starter packs?
 Rogue Fitness has many pre-packaged “starter packs” ranging from intro level to advanced competitor level.

-Question: what size olympic bar is best to start with for CF women?
+Question: What size olympic bar is best to start with for CF women?
 The 15kg Rogue Women’s Bella Bar is the best size and barbell for women just starting out with CF.